Mery Vieira Mery Vieira

 You see, for eighteen years I referred to my daughter (affectionately known as Bubbie) using the pronoun she.
 But this past summer, Bubbie shared with me that they now go by they/them.

-I had no problem accepting my daughter as they are—a Queer, Non-binary human.
+I had no problem accepting my daughter as they are - a Queer, Non-binary human.
 I’ve been a weirdo my whole life.
 Since childhood, people have called me corny, quirky, weird, the black sheep, even crazy.
 And the apple didn’t fall far from the tree.
-My child was an early walker, early talker, early reader—always curious, always asking.
-Fascinated by animals and insects, planets and Japanese animation.
-A picky eater.
-A gamer.
-More at ease with boys than girls.
-I didn’t think much of it—they were just a little weirdo like me.
+My child was an early walker, early talker, early reader—always curious, always asking questions.
+These are traits that should be considered normal, even celebrated.
+But instead, they were often met with judgment from daycare staff and parent friends.
+They would say things like: “Mery, don’t you think you give your child too much freedom?” or “Ms. Vieira, we encourage the children to take naps and sit quietly during free time.”
+So many rules, and for what?

-So when they came out as Queer, I wasn’t shocked or scared.
+So, when they came out as Queer, I wasn’t shocked or afraid.
 In fact, I was relieved.
 I was glad they felt safe enough to share such a pivotal milestone in their personal journey.

-Me switching from she/her to they/them in everyday speech has been one of the most mentally taxing parts of this new journey for us.
-Sometimes it feels like I’m glitching.
-(Could be mid-forties brain fog.
-Or maybe the early signs of perimenopause.)
-And when I slip up and use the wrong pronoun, it cuts deep.
+What’s been hard is the pronoun shift.
+Switching from she/her to they/them in everyday speech has been one of the most mentally taxing parts of this new journey for us.

-Parenting, if you allow it, will unravel you to your core.
-It will challenge your beliefs—about yourself, about the world, about your place in it.
+So, yes - parenting, if you allow it, will unravel you to your core.
+It will challenge your beliefs about yourself, about the world, about your place in it.
 It will reveal the parts of you that still need to heal, soften, and grow.

-Here’s to parenting with grace, grit, and intention.
+Here’s to parenting with grace, intention, and unconditional love for our children.

 Sending you encouragement on your own parenting journey.